Many women wonder... "Does hair get coarser with age?"...

 Coarse hair has a distinctive quality and trait that has given it an interesting reputation over the years.
 It could be that those thick strands that have a wider circumference than other hair types come off as being very difficult to control and care despite best efforts.

 The fact of the matter is that coarse is manageable, given the right level of commitment and blend of hair care products.
 We know that not every natural hair care product generates the same positive results, and that has everything to do with understanding what your scalp and hair needs to be healthy.

 Once you master that mystery, it's smooth sailing.
 HOWEVER, for naturalistas who may not have been born with naturally coarse hair, experiencing this transition at any point in their natural hair growth journey can be distressing.

 These episodic events do not necessarily meet the definition of having coarse hair.
-As previously noted, coarse hair has a distinctive look.
+Neither does having type 4c natural hair mean that your hair is coarse, 4C can also be thin.
+As previously noted, coarse hair has a distinctive girth of circumference.